-I purchased a garden flat in Chelmsford, conveyancing having been completed 5 years ago.
-Can you give me give me an indication of the likely cost of a lease extension?
-Corresponding properties in Chelmsford with an extended lease are worth £211,000.
-The ground rent is £45 levied per year.
-The lease expires on 21st October 2087
+I purchased a basement flat in Chelmsford, conveyancing having been completed October 2012.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Equivalent properties in Chelmsford with a long lease are worth £180,000.
+The ground rent is £65 yearly.
+The lease ends on 21st October 2079

-You have 67 years unexpired we estimate the premium for your lease extension to span between £10,500 and £12,000 as well as costs.
+With only 58 years unexpired we estimate the premium for your lease extension to span between £22,800 and £26,400 plus professional fees.

-The figure that we have given is a general guide to costs for extending a lease, but we are not able to supply the actual costs in the absence of detailed investigations.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information before seeking the advice of a professional.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to provide a more accurate figure in the absence of comprehensive investigations.
+Do not use the figures in tribunal or court proceedings.
+There are no doubt other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information without first seeking the advice of a professional.

 What type of property do your Chelmsford conveyancing quotes apply to?

 Our conveyancing quotes are only applicable to standard domestic premises in England & Wales.
 Should you have any different needs for example industrial or agricultural land or commercial conveyancing in Chelmsford please contact us to discuss this further .